simoninireland/epyc/doc/glossary.rst

       Experiments are run at a point in a multi-dimensional parameter space, and should be designed to be repeatable.

+   experiment combinators
+      Experiments that wrap-up other, underlying experiments and perform them in some way, perhaps repeating them or summarising or re-writing their results.
+They allow common experimental patterns to be coded.

+   experimental design
+      The way in which a set of parameters is converted into points at which experiments are run.

    experimental parameters
       The values used to position an individual experimental run in the "space" of all experiments.
 Each experiment has its own